 That other device receiving the signal will have an HDMI input slot where the other side of the HDMI cable is connected into, hence the input part.

 The reason this distinction is important is because one HDMI side will go into the HDMI out on your receiver.
 The other side will go into the first HDMI input of your TV.
 This is basically allowing your receiver to process the sound rather than the TV.

 Be sure it is set to input 1 on your television.
 From here, every other device you plan on using will be connected into your receiver, not your TV.

-So to get straight to it, what were going to do is plug in our component cable, which looks like this, to the receiver and to the subwoofer.
+So to get straight to it, what were going to do is plug in our RCA cable, which looks like this, to the receiver and to the subwoofer.

 It’ll go into the slot called LFE in, line in, or something similar depending on the sub.

 Calibrating Your Speaker (Not Completely Necessary But Generally Recommended)

 Technically you are done for the most part, so if you don’t feel like doing anything else then by all means enjoy your new setup; I wouldn’t blame you.